stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 **{{ site.data.dungeon.fh.vermin_trapper }}**
 * Move out of {{ site.data.dungeon.fh.rat_traps }} before it harms.
 Use {{ site.data.talent.spirit_walk }} to move out if you get rooted.
+* In BfA, {{ site.data.spell.ghost_wolf }} could be used to break all the traps just by running into them.
+This might or not might not still work.

 **{{ site.data.dungeon.fh.soggy_shiprat }}**
 * Low health and mostly does tank damage.
 They **will not** trigger on death affixes.